Video shows officials forcibly removing man on overbooked United Airlines flight

 @United overbook #flight3411 and decided to force random passengers off the plane.
 Here's how they did it: pic.twitter.com/QfefM8X2cW— Jayse D. Anspach (@JayseDavid) April 10, 2017

-It's unclear at this time who the officials worked for, whether they were employees of the airline or TSA.
+It's unclear at this time who the officials worked for and whether they were employees of the airline or TSA.

-Another passenger, Audra D. Bridges, shared a video of the hostile confrontation with the additional information that passenger who was dragged down the aisle was a doctor who needed to get to a hospital in Louisville, Kentucky:
+Another passenger, Audra D. Bridges, shared a video of the hostile confrontation with the additional information that the passenger who was dragged down the aisle was a doctor who needed to get to a hospital in Louisville:

 United Airlines confirmed the incident to NBC Charlotte with the following statement: